sk2003hw/F28WP-project/README.md

 (Members- sk2003, mas25, apv2, jns5)
 <h2><strong>AQUARUN</strong></h2>

 <h4>Aquarun is a thrilling jet ski racing game.
 Hop on the jet ski and speed your way across the sea!
-Before time ends, collect as many coins as you can to receive a special prize at the end! <br>
+Before time ends, collect as many coins as you can to steer your way through the leaderboard! <br>
 </h4> <h4>
-But do be careful to avoid the incoming obstacles and do not forget to collect the fuel tokens for extra time!! <br>
+But do be careful to avoid the incoming obstacles and do not forget to collect the fuel tokens for extra points!! <br>
 Players can login to save their scores and see their previous scores, personal high score and their position in the global leaderboard.
 </h4>
 INSTRUCTIONS: <br>
-Use the TOP arrow button to collect coins and fuel tokens <br>
+ Use the up or down arrow keys to navigate and avoid obstacle and press any key collect coins and fuel tokens
-Use SPACE key to jump over obstacles <br>

 # Draft Image
 ![alt text](https://github.com/F28WP-Dubai-nibbleByte/F28WP-project/blob/master/PROJECT-1.jpg?raw=true)